by Mike Retzlaff

 If we decide to embrace the risk of possible contamination, do we need to adjust the amount of spice added to the kettle when reducing the contact to steeping only?
 The answer to that is yes and no; it depends on the spice.
 Some spices like cinnamon and black pepper don’t give up their flavor and aroma easily and can require a minimum of 3 to 5 minutes in the boil.
 Other spices like anise, coriander, cumin, or chamomile flowers, should work fine with a 5 – 10 min. steep without any adjustment to the amount used.
 Another factor is the actual amount of oils in the spices.
 Like hops, it varies from year to year and from grower to grower.
 Even when buying spices in bulk, you don’t always have a certificate of analysis.
 Even if you did know the exact amount of spice oils in your inventory, I doubt that Glenn Tinseth has an online calculator in his back pocket.

 Because there are major differences between the needs of commercial and home-brewers, there doesn’t really seem to be a good, comprehensive answer to this but it’s worth pondering and experimenting with future brews.
-In the meanwhile, the old routine of adding spices during the last 10 minutes of the boil is enough to kill even E. coli bacteria without being overly abusive to all but the most delicate spices.
+In the meanwhile, the old routine of adding spices during the last 10 minutes of the boil is enough to kill most every biological pathogen without being overly abusive to all but the most delicate spices.